 Hike to Sentinel Dome

-Sentinel Dome is a granite dome that is known for the now-fallen pine, Jeffrey Pine, that grew from its peak.
-The trailhead to Sentinel Dome is located off Glacier Point Road.
+Sentinel Dome is a granite dome best known for the famous Jeffrey Pine that once grew from its summit.
+Although the tree has since fallen, the views from the top remain spectacular.
+The trailhead is located off Glacier Point Road.

-The trail is 2.2 miles (3.5 km) round trip and is fairly easy up until the very last stretch which is up the dome itself.
-This last part is fairly steep.
-From the top, you’ll have views for miles.
-You’ll be able to see Yosemite Valley, El Capitan, Yosemite Falls, and the Merced River Valley.
+The hike to Sentinel Dome is a 2.2-mile (3.5 km) round trip and is considered easy for most of the way.
+The final stretch involves a short but steep climb up the dome itself.
+From the summit, you’ll be rewarded with panoramic views of Yosemite Valley, El Capitan, Yosemite Falls, and the Merced River Valley.

 Walk to Taft Point